Code-Institute-Submissions/ZoranZoroe-pp1-fitness-factory/README.md

   customers that we are all they need to start they're jurney.

 * Fitness equipment
-  * This section will emphasise on different choices on how to get fit and build muscles, including machine training, barbells, dumbells and kettlebells.
+  * This section will emphasize on different choices on how to get fit and build muscles, including machine training, barbells, dumbells and kettlebells.
-  * Each part of this section will provide users information on benefits of using different equipment
+  * Each part of this section will provide users information on benefits of using different equipment.

+* Footer
+  * Footer section is split into three parts:
+    * Information on our gym with its location, working days and hours along with phone and email contact.
+    * Our online shop.
+    * Social links representing all main social sites, which will open in a new tab allowing users to return easy to our website.

+* Training programs
+  * Program section is divided into two parts:
+    * First is the main image with the banner displaying header text as an introduction for training programme page.
+    * Second is the information on our training programmes including text part which includes which exercises should be performed for each body part and youtube videos on how to perform each exercise.